 We’ve all had the conversation, whether in a personal or professional setting.
 You’re asked the generic question, “What do you do?”
-If you’re in the service industry the answer is usually just as generic as the question.
-“I’m a… operations/IT/management consultant, mechanical/structural/electrical engineer, marketer, physician, attorney, financial planner, etc.” And if your generic answer inspires the “explain” question, your follow-on response usually relates to the tactical delivery.
+If you’re in the professional services industry the answer is usually just as generic as the question.
+“I’m a… operations/IT/management consultant, mechanical/structural/electrical engineer, marketer, attorney, financial planner, etc.” And if your generic answer inspires the “explain” question, your follow-on response usually relates to the tactical delivery.
 “I/we… do the electrical engineering on commercial buildings, work with manufacturers to improve their operations, manage investment portfolios, perform orthopedic surgery, etc.” My point in this is your entire thought process is related to the service you’re able to provide.
 The prescriptive ingredients that anyone in your competitive space offers.
 The issue with this information is it’s the least differentiating and interesting information about your business and professional life.

 What Your Clients Buy

 “People buy what you know.
 Not what you do.”
 I can’t tell you how many times my father-in-law has expressed this to me.
 It’s been enough that the insight is stored front and center in my brain.
 His context has always been in relation to the importance of education.
 It’s like the old adage states, “People can take away the tangibles in your life, but they can’t take away what you know.”
 At the core, this statement is related to understanding your value and knowing how to make yourself indispensable.
 Professional service firms need to market with this thought in mind.
 Your clients aren’t buying your services.
 They’re buying your point-of-view on the world.
 And it’s this nuance that separates your service offerings (a non-differentiator) from your expertise (your primary differentiator).

 It’s Time to Lead with Expertise and Not Services